-To date, Music for the Very Young has been a central part of life for the children in 31 preschools throughout Trenton.
-Over the fifteen years that we’ve been around, some 3600 families have been singing the songs and dancing along with their preschoolers, at home and at school for our Family Music Parties.
+To date, Music for the Very Young has been a central part of life of nearly 4000 families, who have been singing the songs and dancing along with their preschoolers at home and at school at our Family Music Parties.

-For every one of our partners, we commit to at least two years of programs.
+For every one of our partners, we commit to at least a year of weekly classes.
 During this time we work closely with the classroom teachers to help increase their confidence and skills to integrate the Music for the Very Young program into their daily routines and across the curriculum.
-About 225 preschool teachers and paraprofessionals have participated in this on-the-job professional training.
-These partnerships are powerful, and over time are virtually self-sustaining.
+As their confidence grows and they become more independent, we drop back to a twice-monthly presence, to support and refresh their approach.
+About 250 preschool teachers and assistants have participated in this on-the-job professional training.
+These partnerships are powerful and are self-sustaining over time.

-In 2011 we discovered a way to double the value of these programs, and we piloted our first “Intergenerational Music for the Very Young,” in partnership with the Trenton Office on Aging.
-In the years since then, children from four preschools have walked to nearby senior centers, where they share their music class with the members from the community.
-Not only have the children built warm and affectionate relationships with community seniors through music making, but the senior centers have reported dramatically higher participation rates on the days that the children are expected.
+In 2011 we discovered a way to double the value of these programs, and we piloted our first intergenerational version, in partnership with the Trenton Office on Aging.
+Children from four preschools have walked to nearby senior centers and share their music class with the members from the community.
+Not only have the children built warm and affectionate relationships with community seniors through music making, but the senior centers have reported dramatically higher participation rates on the days when the children are expected.

 Since its inception, Music for the Very Young has received the support of some very generous institutional funders.
 The Geraldine R. Dodge Foundation has funded us in the Trenton Public Schools' preschool classes since 2002.
 In 2003, we were awarded a Federal Arts Education Model Development and Dissemination grant, in partnership with the Trenton Board of Education, to provide services to all 23 of the district's preschool classes housed in the elementary schools, over three years.
 This was one of 34 awards in the country, and the only one for a pre-K program.
 In 2006 we were honored by an award from the Mattel Foundation -- chosen from 1200 proposals to receive one of 38 on-line community grants program.
-Other important funders include the PNC Foundation (since 2005), the Nordson Corporation Foundation (since 2008), the Albin Family Foundation (since 2008), and new this year, the George H. and Estelle M. Sands Foundation.
+Other sustaining funders include the PNC Foundation (since 2005), the Nordson Corporation Foundation (since 2008), and the Albin Family Foundation (since 2008).